0jonjo/calcpace/README.md

 Choose c to convert distance.

-Enter km and the distance in kilometers to convert miles.
+Enter km and the distance in kilometers to convert to miles.

 ```shell
 ruby lib/main.rb c km 10
 6.21
 ```

-Enter mi and the distance in miles to convert kilometers.
+Enter mi and the distance in miles to convert to kilometers.

 ```shell
 ruby lib/main.rb c mi 10